Optimal Inference After Model Selection: Computations

 In effect, we have put an exponential family ``through'' the empirical distribution of the $Z_i$ in the manner of \citet{efron1996using}; see also \citet{besag2001markov}.
-The Monte Carlo one-sided cutoff for a test of $H_0:\, \theta\leq \theta_0$ is the smallest $c_2$ for which
+The Monte Carlo one-sided cutoff for a test of $H_0:\, \theta\leq \theta_0$ is the smallest $c_2$ for which $\widehat \P_{\theta_0} (Z> c_2) \leq \alpha$.
+The test rejects for $Z>c_2$ and randomizes appropriately at $Z=c_2$.